 As with the mouse events, key events are simulated using

-.
-For keyup
+simulate().
+For keyup and keydown,

-property must be specified; for
+the keyCode property must be specified; for

-property must be included.
+keypress, the charCode property must be included.

-In many cases, keyCode
+In many cases, keyCode and charCode may be the

 same value to represent the same key (97, for instance, represents the